 Challenges in Preserving Mamluk Heritage

 Despite the richness of Mamluk heritage, preservation faces formidable challenges.
 Urban development is perhaps the most pressing threat.
 As Cairo continues to expand, historic buildings are often neglected, demolished, or overwhelmed by modern construction.
-The 1992 earthquake damaged many Mamluk structures, and subsequent repairs have sometimes been unsympathetic.
+The 1992 earthquake damaged many Mamluk structures, and subsequent repairs have sometimes been unsympathetic, using modern materials that accelerate decay.
 Pollution from vehicle emissions and industry has accelerated the erosion of limestone facades and decorative stonework.
 Looting of archaeological sites, particularly in remote areas, results in the loss of smaller artifacts that could provide context for larger monuments.
 The 2011 political turmoil saw a spike in illegal excavations and thefts from museums.
 Furthermore, insufficient funding for maintenance and staffing means that many sites lack adequate security, conservation, and interpretation.
+Many guardians are underpaid and undertrained, leading to gaps in site management.

 Another challenge is the clash between tourism and preservation.
 While tourism brings revenue and awareness, heavy foot traffic can damage fragile interiors and stone floors.
 At the Sultan Hassan Mosque, for example, visitors’ shoes and moisture have worn down polished marble.
 The need to accommodate large groups sometimes conflicts with conservation protocols.
-Additionally, climate change poses a growing risk, with increased groundwater levels and extreme weather events threatening structural stability.
-These issues require coordinated responses from government, international bodies, and local communities.
+Additionally, climate change poses a growing risk, with increased groundwater levels from sea level rise in coastal cities like Alexandria threatening structural stability.
+Extreme weather events, such as flash floods, can damage exposed archaeological remains.
+These issues require coordinated responses from government, international bodies, and local communities to develop adaptive management strategies.

 Future Directions: Strategies for Protection and Promotion

 Educational programs in schools and universities emphasize the importance of Mamluk history.
 The Museum of Islamic Art runs guided tours and workshops for students, and several universities offer courses in Mamluk archaeology.
 For international awareness, the UNESCO World Heritage Centre has included Historic Cairo on its list of endangered sites, which has drawn attention and funding.
 The World Monuments Fund has listed several Mamluk structures on its watchlist.
-Ultimately, a combination of scientific study, legal protection, and public stewardship will determine whether Egypt’s Mamluk heritage endures.
+Emerging technologies like LiDAR are being used to detect hidden structures beneath modern buildings, opening new possibilities for archaeological research.
+Ultimately, a combination of scientific study, legal protection, and public stewardship will determine whether Egypt’s Mamluk heritage endures for generations to come.

 Conclusion